arjunr2/WALI/README.md

 ### Register WASM as a miscellaneous binary format

-Imagine running WASM code like any ELF binary on your machine.
+Imagine running WASM code like any ELF binary on your machine!
 The OS must be aware of which program to invoke to run the WASM file.

 1. Create a wrapper bash script around the runtime invocation as below